How to Write a YouTube Video Script: A Step-by-Step Guide

 For instance, switch between visuals of you talking and graphics or animations.
 Angle changes, alternations between establishing shots and close-ups, jump cuts – all this renews attention.

-Most of this can be refined later on – with the help of professional video editors.
+Most of this can be refined later on – especially with the help of professional video editors.
 But the groundwork for it all is laid in your YouTube video script.

 6 - Bring Things Full Circle with Your Conclusion and Call to Action